Pages

 Explanation of the results as it appears in the http://www.cambridgeesol.org/assets/pdf/exams/fce/fce-dl.pdf

-Non-formal Education News Letter October 1991 issue (158) carried a news item about the certificate ceremony of Atolls-Government Officials' English Course with a picture.
-(Seated from right to left: Mr. Samaranayake (Course instructor and the Coordinator), Minster of Atolls Administration, Minister of Education, Secretary to the Ministry of Atolls Administration, and the Director of Non-formal Education Center, Mr. Moosa Manique.
+The Non-formal Education Newsletter, October 1991 issue (No. 158), carried a news item on the certificate-awarding ceremony of the Atolls–Government Officials’ English Course, accompanied by a photograph.
+In the picture (seated from right to left): Mr. Samaranayake (Course Instructor and Coordinator), the Minister of Atolls Administration, the Minister of Education, the Secretary to the Ministry of Atolls Administration, and the Director of the Non-formal Education Centre, Mr. Moosa Manique.

-Service certificate I was awarded by the Assistant Director, Mr. Abdul Raheem Hasan, Non-formal Education Centre, Male.
+The Service Certificate was awarded to me by the Assistant Director, Mr. Abdul Raheem Hasan, Non-formal Education Centre, Male.

-The Certificate I received from Utility Consultants International Company
+The Certificate I received from the Utility Consultants International Company

-To support the description I have included above concerning the TEFL diploma program, I include two pages from the course information booklet I was sent by the language learning center stated above.
+To support the description I have provided above regarding the TEFL Diploma programme, I have included two pages from the course information booklet that was sent to me by the language learning centre mentioned earlier.

 TEFL Course Syllabus and Outline of Assessment